devexperts/devexperts-time-tracker/Data Security and Privacy Statement.md

 We respect our customers’ privacy and do not collect any personal data.
 All data managed within **Devexperts Time Tracker for Jira** remains solely within the customer’s infrastructure, ensuring complete control and privacy.

 # Updates to the Data Security and Privacy Statement
 We may update this Data Security and Privacy Statement periodically.
-Any updates will be posted on our website, devexperts.com, or on the **Devexperts Time Tracker for Jira** GitHub page, taking effect immediately upon posting.
+Any updates will be posted on the **Devexperts Time Tracker for Jira** GitHub page, taking effect immediately upon posting.